-Collaborative-interactive learning is one such way where knowledge gain happens through conversations with peers as well as with superiors through self-evaluation and discussion of business scenarios.
+Collaborative-interactive learning is one such way where knowledge gain happens through conversations with peers.
+It works with superiors as well through self-evaluation and discussion of business scenarios.

 This is all about brainstorming and experimenting that occurs during an intense discussion which leads to new ideas.